How is healthcare architecture changing as artificial intelligence, automation, and societal transformation redefine the hospital as we know it?

 Birgitte Østergård Sørensen

-Prof. Claudia Maier
+Claudia Maier

-head of the Department Pflegewissenschaft und Versorgungsforschung, Fakultät für Gesundheitswissenschaften, Universität Bielefeld
+Department Pflegewissenschaft und Versorgungsforschung, Universität Bielefeld

 Astrid Lurati